smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-troubleshooting.md

 If it shows the **edgeAgent** and **edgeHub** containers but doesn't show **MCC**, you can view the status of the IoT Edge security manager using `sudo iotedge system logs -- -f`.

 You can also reboot the IoT Edge runtime using `sudo systemctl restart iotedge`.

+## Generating cache node diagnostic support bundle

+You can generate a support bundle with detailed diagnostic information by running the `collectMccDiagnostics.sh` script found in the MCC diagnostics folder.

+For Windows host machines, you will need to do the following:

+1. Launch a PowerShell process as the account specified as the runtime account during the Connected Cache install
+1. Run `wsl -d Ubuntu-22.04-Mcc-Base` to access the Linux distribution that hosts the Connected Cache container
+1. Change directory to `path/to/collectMccDiagnostics.sh`
+1. Run the script
+1. Extract the generated support bundle from `path/to/support/bundle` to `path/to/windows/host`

+For Linux host machines, you will need to do the following:

+1. Change directory to `path/to/collectMccDiagnostics.sh`
+1. Run the script

 ## Troubleshooting cache node monitoring